jeremiecoullon/knowitwall/README.md

 ### Content management stuff

-- team & 'about' page: an entire page for this - design & code up
+- team & 'about' page: we need an entire page for this - design & code up
 - [all episodes](http://knowitwall.com/all_episodes): need a button that filters episodes by discipline (like on mobile).
 However the blocks need to re-arrange themselves to still be in the current pattern after the clicking on the filter.
 Maybe [Masonry](http://masonry.desandro.com/) will be useful here ?
-- [Episode pages](http://knowitwall.com/episodes/spanish_forger): we need to design and code an audioplayer like Soundcloud.
+- [Episode pages](http://knowitwall.com/episodes/spanish_forger): need to design and code an audioplayer like Soundcloud.
 Namely, a player that is in a sticky footer and that keeps playing as you navigate to different pages within the site.

 ### Annotations